 If you haven’t already read or heard, I’m not a big fan of Jordan Belfort, aka the real Wolf of Wall Street.
 I’ve written about him in a few posts already, bashing the criminal and painting a true picture of the guy since Martin Scorsese didn’t think that was appropriate when directing the movie.
-Check out the posts here and here.

 If you didn’t already know, Jordan Belfort and his partner Danny Porush helped orchestrate a scheme at the firm called Stratton Oakmont back in the 90’s.
 Much of the scammers’ ill-gotten gains were spent on cocaine, hookers and kinky sex.
 That is, before the FBI stepped in and ended their party.